agbarnett/RTM/README.md

-# RTM
+# Regression to the mean
-Code to examine regression to the mean in SAS, Stata and R
+Code to examine regression to the mean in SAS, Stata, SPSS and R

 This code is based upon the analysis in Barnett et al published in the International Journal of Epidemiology: https://www.ncbi.nlm.nih.gov/pubmed/15333621.
 The code was last updated in September 2009.